-At start, everything went well for Riggs, who called himself a “tennis hustler.”
-He was the first to break his opponent’s serve to lead 3-2, but he couldn’t keep his own serve in the following game.
+At the start, everything went well for Riggs, who called himself a “tennis hustler.”
+He was the first to break his opponent’s serve to lead 3-2, but couldn’t keep his own serve in the following game.
 Unlike Court, who had been caught unguarded by Riggs’ junk shots, King was prepared.
 She remained patient, and she engaged in long rallies from the baseline to wear down her 55-year old opponent.
-As a result, she claimed the first set 6-4 after she hit no less than 26 winners.
+As a result, she won the first set 6-4 after she hit no less than 26 winners.

 Although King was broken again in the beginning of the second set, it was now obvious that Riggs wasn’t physically fit to play several sets at that level of intensity.
 He dropped his baseline tactics and went for the net, but King passed him regularly without much trouble.
 The biggest tennis match in America’s history turned out to be one-sided, with the women’s world No 1 prevailing, 6-4, 6-3, 6-3.